 Appearance - Form 9: This form tells the court that you are the person to be contacted for the file (you are the person "on record").
 It does not mean that you will have to "appear" in court.
-It also provides your contact information to the other party and lets them know how documents can be served on vou.

 appellant: The person who appeals a decision of one court to a higher court.